 The last step is the installation of the firmware.
-Grab your PS Vita, check if Wifi is disable and airplane mode enabled, ready?
-Okay!
+Grab your PS Vita, check if Wifi is disable and airplane mode enabled.

 Open the CMA program at your PC and put the Vita usb cable into the Vita and the PC.
 Open the settings app at your PS Vita and click at the "system update" option.

-Choose the "update via PC" option and your Vita should be able to find the wished firmware.
-If the Vita says something like server outtime, or server error, you should better check if the links inside of the XML file are correct!
+Choose the "update via PC" option and your Vita should be able to find the target firmware.
+If the Vita says something like server outtime, or server error, you should check if Zload.net is online!

-If everything is working like it should, should it be possible for your PS Vita to find the "new" wished firmware.
+If everything is working like intended, then your PS Vita should find the "new" target firmware.
 Now install the firmware like usual.
-The firmware should install like every other firmware, and your PS Vita should reboot into the new wished firmware, congratulations.
+The firmware should install like every other firmware, and your PS Vita should reboot into the new target firmware, congratulations.

 But what if the Vita does not update, says there is an error within the firmware or something similar?